This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Feature 6: The red and white obi (belt)

-The aprons from 100 years ago still have the same red and white obi as today.
-When we say "red," we mean vermilion (orange), and this color has long been used for the waist straps of aprons, just like the torii gates of shrines, Daruma dolls, and Akabeko dolls.
+Since ancient times, aprons have been fitted with a red and white obi.
+When we say "red," we usually mean vermilion (orange), and this color has long been used for the waist straps of aprons, just like the torii gates of shrines, Daruma dolls, and Akabeko dolls.
 Along with its sacred meaning, it also carries with it wishes for protection from evil, prosperity in business, and good fortune.